• Home

 • McGill University neuroscientist Veronique Bohbot’s studies show that using spatial memory on a regular basis may stimulate the hippocampus, the part of the brain that controls memory and learning, and helps it to stay healthy as people age.

-• A large Swedish study is looking at whether playing music stimulates the brain enough to delay dementia, as CNN highlights.
+• A large Swedish study found that playing music, which is a type of language, stimulates the brain enough to delay dementia.

 What types of activities do you participate in to delay dementia?
 Please leave a comment below.